Article Summary for AI Understanding

 We're all set for the biggest migration that has happened since the first commit of FeatureOS.

-Now that the migration scripts are ready (We had a much sophisticated script which had rollbacks, checkpoints and verification steps.
-Ignored them here for simplicity), we had to come up with a plan to migrate data with near zero downtime.
+Now that the migration scripts are ready (we had a much more sophisticated script which had rollbacks, checkpoints and verification steps - ignored them here for simplicity), we had to come up with a plan to migrate data with near zero downtime.

-We used rails application that was powering our product as the API service and a NextJS frontend that consumed the API service.
+We used a Rails application that was powering our product as the API service and a Next.js frontend that consumed the API service.

-One thing was clear, we can’t migrate data while the writes are happening as it will keep going to old planetscale and we would have to migrate the difference later and it will keep going on in cycle.
+One thing was clear: we couldn't migrate data while the writes were happening as they would keep going to old PlanetScale instance and we would have to migrate the difference later, creating an endless cycle.

 So we decided to migrate the data during the maintenance window with only downtime for write operations.